California exchange rejects extension of Obamacare-canceled plans

 By contrast, HealthCare.gov, the federal website that is supposed to sell insurance with government subsidies in 36 states, has turned many people away with technical problems.
 During October, only about 27,000 people enrolled through the federally run marketplace.

 Of other states running their own exchanges, Maryland has said insurers can only do these fixes between now and midnight on January 1.
 Hawaii and Oregon, which have had website issues since their launches, plus Colorado and Kentucky, have all said they will extend policies.
-Connecticut and Nevada are still deciding and Washington D.C. is also on the fence.
+Connecticut is still deciding and Washington D.C. is also on the fence.

 Florida, Missouri, Ohio, Alabama, Tennessee, North Carolina and South Carolina, which all depend on HealthCare.gov, have all said they will allow insurers to extend policies next year, which will allow plans to stay in place until 2015.
 Other states relying on the federal site, such as Pennsylvania and Michigan, remain undecided.